-Willing is a website created by a company called Bequest Inc. Both the company and the site have been in operation since 2015, so are relative newcomers to the online will maker software market.
+Willing is a website created by a company called Bequest Inc. The company only came to the market in 2015, but it didn't have to wait long in order to make its way onto our shortlist of the best online will makers.
 The company’s stated ethos is to ‘make it easy and affordable to create a quality estate plan’ and they claim to have helped more than half a million people create legal documents such as last wills and testaments, trusts and powers of attorney.

-Like some of its peers, the company offers a free service to create a will, but also like those companies, they do charge a fee to download and print said document, so it is not a completely free service in the same way that Do Your Own Will is.
+Like some of its peers, Willing offers a free service to create a will, but also like most of those companies, they do charge a fee to download and print said document, so it is not a completely free service in the same way that Do Your Own Will is.
 Willing is not a law firm, and there is no legal support offered through the website.

 How much does Willing cost?